tm-dd/RPiPC/README.md

 Here are some scripts which allow you to start an stop processes on a Raspberry Pi (or other linux systems) with the rules from a PHP script on a web server.

 The idea is, to define time based rules on a web page.
 The Raspberry Pi start and stop the programs automatically.
+It's also possible to use a switch, attached to the GPIO sockets, to switch between defined actions.

 Such programs can be: